zihzhan/microsoft-graph-docs/api-reference/beta/api/conversationmember-update.md

 ---
 title: "Update conversationMember"
-description: "Update a member of a channel."
+description: "Update the role of a conversationMember in a channel."
 author: "clearab"
+doc_type: "apiPageType"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---